MuhamedGad/End2End-Projct/README.md

 An end-to-end data science project that assists individuals in making informed decisions about their next steps in the software engineering industry.

-An end-to-end data science project that assists individuals in making informed decisions about their next steps in the software engineering industry.

-All you have to do is to chose your current skills and choose your target role and then press the get recommendations button. and finally boom the magic happens !
+All you have to do is to chose your current skills and choose your target role and then press the get recommendations button. and boom the magic happens !

   <img src="imgs/dash1.png" alt="Skill vs role" width="600" height="300">